mihirtiwari/HackIllinois/README.md

 ### Prerequisites
 #### Libraries
-* A requirments.txt file has been provided to download all of the required python libraries 3
+* A requirements.txt file has been provided to download all of the required python libraries 3
 * Download required libraries with the following command
 <br>
 <br>
 <pre>pip install -r requirements.txt</pre>

 ## Usage
-To run the flask server run the following command
+To run the Flask server run the following command
 <pre>python app.py</pre>
 1. Everytime a change is made to any file the server is updated automatically
 <br>